Notes on Culture & Antique Art, Ethnic Decor & Vintage Fashion | Wovensouls Art Gallery

-Their lives covered 3 regions: China, Philippines & Spain.
-Produced in Canton, they were named after the trading port Manila and finally used and coveted by women in Spain (and later other Spanish colonies) a few centuries ago.
+Their lives covered 4 regions: China, Philippines, Mexico & Spain.
+Produced in Canton, they were named after the trading port Manila and finally used and coveted by women in Mexico & Spain a few centuries ago.

 In light of the excitement around fringed shawls from the Berkeley exhibition, I’m sharing some that I love.